Employee Assessments to Measure Teamwork and Collaboration

 The effectiveness of a team hinges upon the performance of the individual players.
 Employee assessments for teamwork and collaboration can provide valuable insights into team performance by analyzing the working behavior of its members.

-Reference Insights is an automated reference-checking tool that can help your recruiters and hiring managers to identify team players early on.
+Beyond assessments, there are also other ways mature talent acquisition teams gain valuable insights into employee teamwork, collaboration, and other “people” skills.
+One example is Harver Reference, which automates the reference checking process to provider more candid feedback from more references in less time.
+This way, your recruiters and hiring managers can identify team players early on.
 During the interview process, references are invited to fill out a custom survey, evaluating the candidate on a number of qualities which you can specify.
 A report is then generated from all reference feedback submitted, giving you insights into your potential’s propensity for collaborative behavior.